Keep moving towards recovery with SUBLOCADE®

 the rewarding effects of opioids, which are the "pleasurable feelings" that can make someone want to use

-In a 12-week study of 39 non-treatment-seeking adults, SUBLOCADE blocked the rewarding effects of opioids.
+In a 12-week study of 39 non-treatment-seeking adults, SUBLOCADE blocked the rewarding effects of an opioid.

 See How